ibm-cloud-docs/ContinuousDelivery/toolchains_integrations.md

   * Paste the generated toolchain webhook.
  ![Webhook URL](images/jenkins_webhook_url.png)

   * Add a post-build action for Notify OTC and select the **Job Completed** check box.
+To track the deployment of code changes by creating tags, labels and comments on commits, pull requests, and referenced issues, select the **Track deployment of code changes** check box.
  ![Post-build action](images/jenkins_postbuild_action.png)

  c.
 In your deploy jobs, complete these steps: